 23andMe is also another best site for DNA testing.
 It is a privately held personal genomics and biotechnology company in Mountain View, California.
 This company is named after 23 chromosomes in the normal human cell.
 In 2007, 23andMe became the first company to start offering the autosomal DNA testing for ancestry, which is now used by many companies.
 Its saliva-based direct-to-consumer genetic testing business was named “Invention of the year” by Time magazine in 2008.

 Family tree DNA is another commercial company for DNA testing in Houston, Texas.
-It offers analysis of the autosomal DNA, mitochondrial DNA and Y-DNA of the individual for the genealogical purpose.
+It offers an analysis of the autosomal DNA, mitochondrial DNA, and Y-DNA of the individual for genealogical purposes.
 This company is most famous for the mitochondrial DNA test and Y-DNA test worldwide.

-Family tree DNA introduced an autosomal microarray chip based DNA test in May 2010.
+Family tree DNA introduced an autosomal microarray chip-based DNA test in May 2010.
 They called the new product Family Finder.
 Family Finder allows customers to match relatives as distant as about fifth cousins.
-Affymetrix microarray was an initial product used in the DNA testing which was replaced by Illumina Omniexpress chip after and results from the Affymetrix chip were retested for the forward compatibility.
-Family tree DNA also allows exploring paternal and maternal line through Y-DNA test and mitochondrial DNA test respectively.
+Affymetrix microarray was an initial product used in the DNA testing, which was replaced by Illumina Omniexpress chip after and resulted from the Affymetrix chip were retested for the forward compatibility.
+Family tree DNA also allows exploring paternal and maternal lines through the Y-DNA test and mitochondrial DNA test, respectively.
 In December 2018, it changed its service to allow law enforcement to use their services to identify suspects of violent crimes.